 Two things keep going through my head.
 One: this is how statistics are made.
-And two: I keep picturing myself trying to explain to the ranger, the police, my mom, and the driver of a very expensive tow truck, that I didn’t bother moving when I had the chance because I was too busy enjoying the storm.
+And two: I keep picturing myself trying to explain to the ranger, the sheriff, the driver of a very expensive tow truck, and my mother, that I didn’t bother moving when I had the chance because I was too busy enjoying the storm.

 Fine.
 Better safe and wrong than sorry and wrong.
 I get up, fasten back the curtains, wipe condensation off all the windows to see how much I can see—almost nothing—and start up the van.
 Suddenly it dawns on me—how I wished for the dawn—my headlights were on the wrong side of the van.
 The pitch black is broken only by the lightening.

 There is no way to turn around, which I knew when I pulled in, and I knew, too, that backing out would be a trick, but I thought I’d be doing this in daylight.
 As soon as I start moving, I know I’m in trouble.
 The wheels are already sinking in.